 At 12.45pm the following day (Tuesday), Lynch was ordered out as part of a bodyguard for Pearse to the centre of O’Connell Street opposite the main entrance to the GPO.
 Standing on an improvised elevation, Pearse read the “Manifesto to the assembled citizens of Dublin”.
 Within a half hour a regiment of British Lancers arrived, forcing the rebels back inside the GPO.
 There they looked through official communications from RIC headquarters which spied on Volunteer activities, but which failed to predict the Rising.

 On Tuesday afternoon, Lawrence’s shop diagonally across from the GPO was set ablaze by looters and a large crowd assembled in O’Connell Street.
-Lynch told James Connolly about the fire danger that threatened their position at the corner of Earl Street.
+Lynch told James Connolly about the fire danger threatening their position at the corner of Earl Street.
 Connolly ordered Lynch and George Plunkett to take a squad to stop the fire from spreading and compel the looters to cease.
 The Fire Brigade arrived and Volunteers raised the wires strung across O’Connell St that morning to enable the fire engines to get to the burning building.
-A man and woman on the top of the building seemed intent on jumping to the street to avoid the flames, the Volunteers fired their pistols to force the crowd back and let the firemen get to work.
+A man and woman on the top of the building seemed intent on jumping to the street to avoid the flames, the Volunteers fired pistols to force the crowd back and let the firemen get to work.

-On Wednesday morning Connolly ordered Lynch to take men and bore through the south wall of the GPO Henry Street end and continue through the adjacent buildings until they met Frank Henderson’s men operating from the Coliseum.
+On Wednesday morning Connolly ordered Lynch to take men and bore through the south wall of the GPO Henry Street end and continue through adjacent buildings until they met Frank Henderson’s men from the Coliseum.
 Contact was soon made.
 Returning to Connolly he joked “We captured three English Generals” and after a moment’s pause added: “We got them in the waxworks”.
 Lynch said there was a flicker of a smile across Connolly’s face.

 On Wednesday night Lynch was sent to inspect the position held by Liam Cullen’s men on the second floor overlooking Henry Street.
 “They were quietly alert at their posts and especially watchful lest some of the enemy might have come over the roofs from Parnell Street from which they could have enfiladed our positions,” Lynch reported.
 His men shot out the glaring electric amps that still overhung Henry Street about 1am.
 On Friday MacDermott ordered Lynch to get a few men and transfer any surplus bombs and explosive materials from the upper building into the basement.